I always like to begin with the fact that I have no special training or credentials to work with couples.

-If you’re reading this book before, during, and/or after our work together, it will go further and get lots of good reinforcement.
+If you’re reading this book before, during, and/or after our work together, this will complement and reinforce everything we do together.
 Some couples read it together or plan discussion times, and this has proved useful and healing.

 Some helpful questions or things to tell in session takeaways (with absolutely no requirement or need to answer all of them, though you certainly could):